 "1:1 draw up an account.
 In the Mediterranean world, disciples of teachers often committed the teacher’s lectures to writing; otherwise, others often did so (especially if the disciples were not very literate).
 Most scholars agree that at least one of the written works by Luke’s day was Mark; one of the many other sources might be a collection of material shared by Matthew and Luke (perhaps a collection of mostly sayings reported by Matthew).
 Sometimes students published their teacher’s sayings in ways that even reflected the teacher’s distinctive style. things that have been fulfilled among us.
 Reflects the kind of subject noted by ancient historians (rather than by other kinds of writers) in their prefaces."

 Moreover, Luke's work demonstrates that the four gospel accounts are rooted in history.
-They are not fictional.
+They are not fictional or mythological.